flowchart LR

 The contribution is traceable, purpose-constrained, and cumulative.
 It doesn’t end when a program cycle ends — it sits in the worker’s HSA, growing, compounding with contributions from other sources.

-A logistics company with 50,000 delivery partners could contribute ₹500/quarter per worker through Aarokya.
-That’s ₹2,000/year per worker — multiplied across the workforce, it’s ₹100 crore directed to the healthcare of people who actually need it.
+A logistics company with 50,000 delivery partners could contribute ₹500/quarter per worker.
+That’s ₹2,000/year per worker — ₹100 crore across the workforce, directed to the healthcare of people who actually need it.
 Every rupee traceable.
 Every rupee constrained for health.

 Each individual thread is thin.
 Almost invisible.